AdaCore/spark2014/docs/ug/tutorial.rst

 .. image:: static/search_not_spark.png

-This recent permission in Ada to have ``out`` parameters to functions is not allowed in |SPARK|, because it causes calls to have side-effects (assigning to their ``out`` parameters), which means that various calls in the same expression may be conflicting, yielding different results depending on the
+The permission in Ada 2012 to have ``out`` parameters to functions is not allowed in |SPARK|, because it causes calls to have side-effects (assigning to their ``out`` parameters), which means that various calls in the same expression may be conflicting, yielding different results depending on the